 NCB's Board of Directors shared with shareholders about the comprehensive restructuring of the bank.
 Accordingly, implementing the "Project on restructuring the system of credit institutions associated with bad debt settlement in the period of 2021-2025" according to Decision 689/QD-TTg of the Prime Minister and the guidance of the State Bank, NCB has worked with Ernst & Young Vietnam Co., Ltd. (E&Y) to independently, objectively and comprehensively assess and identify the current situation of the bank, proactively identify goals and propose comprehensive solutions to restructure the bank.
 NCB also cooperated with KPMG to assess the current status of the internal control system, develop a roadmap to improve the internal control system in line with NCB's development orientation in the following years.

 To date, NCB is the first credit institution to complete the construction and submit to the State Bank of Vietnam a restructuring plan (PACCL) and received comments from the State Bank of Vietnam on February 7, 2024.
-Currently, NCB's PACCL has been basically completed according to the State Bank's requirements, in which it fully and comprehensively presents the current state of NCB's operations in all aspects, on that basis, it determines the overall and comprehensive goals and solutions to overcome existing problems and improve the bank's operational efficiency, ensuring that NCB develops healthily, safely and sustainably.
+Currently, NCB's PACCL has been basically completed according to the State Bank's request, in which it fully and comprehensively presents the current state of NCB's operations in all aspects, on that basis, determining the overall and comprehensive goals and solutions to overcome existing problems and improve the bank's operational efficiency, ensuring NCB's healthy, safe and sustainable development.

 Source link